 Nudge psychology - Make e-Commerce timely

-Finally in the E.A.S.T. model is the nudge psychology principle of timeliness.
+The E.A.S.T. model’s final nudge psychology principle is timeliness.
 The better timed your interaction with a customer, the more likely you’ll nudge them towards making the decision you want.

-So, for example, sunny summer holiday advertising starts right at the point when winter’s at its coldest.
-You see more new car adverts at the end of the financial year, as many companies do pay rises and bonuses at that time.
-It’s when people think most about buying a new car.
+For example, sunny summer holiday advertising starts when winter’s at its coldest.
+You see more new car adverts at the end of the financial year, as many companies do pay raises and bonuses at that time.
+It’s when people think most about big purchases.

 Whatever stage of the journey, you look at when is the best time to land the right message.

-It’s also where areas like priming comes in. (see our design psychology guide for more on this).
+It’s also where areas like priming come in.
+(See our design psychology article for more on this).
 People are more likely to remember the first thing they see.
 That influences everything they see afterwards.
-So you make sure you land the most important, compelling part of your message first.
+So make sure you land the most important, compelling part of your message first.
 On social media.
 In CRM emails.
 And on your website and product pages.

 Go over your digital data to identify peak activity times.
 Look for insights you can use to shape your marketing activities.
 Timing your activities right nudges customers into being more open to buying.